What is Chromium 6?

 For more information on Chromium 6 in drinking water please visit the State Water Board’s Division of Drinking Water.

 What We've Done to Address Chromium 6

-The District has been and continues to be very proactive to meet the State’s upcoming standard.
+The District has been, and continues to be, very proactive in the treatment of Chromium 6

 - We conducted a successful pilot treatment project using strong-base anion exchange with grant funding by the Water Research Foundation from April to August 2013 – Read complete report published in September of 2014.